Lorraine Silver Wallace, PhD

 The Division of Biomedical Education is one of three core divisions under the Department of Biomedical Education and Anatomy.

 The Division of Biomedical Education is committed to the design, delivery and management of innovative educational content for learners preparing to enter the health care and health care-related fields.
-All levels of teaching within the College of Medicine’s programs are represented within the division, from the foundational and the clinical phases of the Lead.Serve.Inspire. medical curriculum to the core coursework of the Biomedical Sciences honors major for Ohio State undergraduate students.
+All levels of teaching within the College of Medicine’s programs are represented within the division, from the foundational and the clinical phases of the Lead.Serve.Inspire. medical curriculum to the core coursework of the Biomedical Science honors major for Ohio State undergraduate students.

 Through a partnership with the College of Education and Human Ecology, we provide an innovative thesis-only specialization Master of Arts in Educational Studies.
 The program combines formal training, educational theory, leadership building and practicum, focused specifically for the medical educator.